 Rolling Stock Asset Integrity

-Stakeholders in the industry and its supply chain work together to minimise the incidence of unsafe failures of rolling stock assets, and to provide transparent assurance that this has been achieved.
+Stakeholders in the industry and its supply chain work together to maintain the integrity of rolling stock assets.
+The aim is to minimise the number of unsafe failures of rolling stock assets, and to provide transparent assurance that this has been achieved.

 What the rail industry is doing